-Since the Safe Drinking Water Act was reauthorized in 1998, federal and state regulations have undergone a rapid evolution, with 18 new regulations being promulgated.
-Six of these regulations were promulgated in 2009.
+Since the Safe Drinking Water Act was reauthorized in 1996, federal and state regulations have undergone a rapid evolution, with 19 new regulations being promulgated.
+Six of these regulations were promulgated in 2009 and the RTCR was promulgated in 2016.
 As a result, public health standards have become more protective.
 However, the cumulative effect of the new regulations has led to a steep learning curve and a severe shortfall in resources, and many water suppliers and state agencies are struggling to keep pace.

-In 2013, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
-The trend in compliance rates over the last nine years indicates a consistently high compliance rate for health-based standards.
-The compliance rate for meeting all monitoring and reporting requirements is improving, following a low of 70% in 2004.
-In 2013, 74% of all public water systems were in compliance with monitoring and reporting requirements, and 95% of all public water systems were in compliance with the health-based standards.
+In 2016, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
+The trend in compliance rates over the last eleven years indicates a consistently high compliance rate for health-based standards.
+The compliance rate for meeting all monitoring and reporting requirements was on the rise, following a low of 70% in 2004.
+However, in 2016, the compliance rate fell again due in part to the new RTCR.
+In 2016, 63% of all public water systems were in compliance with monitoring and reporting requirements, and over 97.6% of all public water systems were in compliance with the health-based standards.
 Refer to Figure 26 and 27 for more details about compliance trends.